SchoolOfCode/shell-notes/week1/day3.md

 ### Rock, Paper, Scissors

+- Use JavaScript to play RPS
-- create script that runs in html `<script></script>` tag and prints the winner in console
+- For now, write you js in a `<script></script>` tag
+- Compare two choices and print the winner in console
-- use pseudo-code to plan what cases you need to check
+- Use pseudo-code to plan what cases you need to check
-- convert that pseudo-code into JavaScript
+- Convert that pseudo-code into JavaScript
+- Next, generate a random computer move and allow player to input their move

 ### Functions